 Figure 3-2.
-Left: Rings and LVDTs for local axial deformation measurement.
-Right: Specimen with two rubber bands.
-Devices for local axial and circumferential deformation measurements attached to the specimen.
+Left: Specimen with two rubber bands.
+Devices for local axial and circumferential deformation measurements attached on the specimen.
+Right: Rings and LVDTs for local axial deformation measurement.

 Figure 3-3.
 Left: Specimen inserted between the loading platens.
 The two separate axial deformation measurement devices can be seen: system (S1) that measures the local axial deformation (rings) and system (S2) that measures the deformation between the aluminium plates (total deformation).
 Right: Principal sketch showing the two systems used for the axial deformation measurements.